Garuda di Dadaku

 The film, Ifa's feature-length debut, was produced over six months and featured music by actress and musician, Titi Sjuman and her husband Wong Aksan, as well as a theme song by rock band Netral.
 Released during the school holidays, the film was viewed by more than 1.2 million people.
 Despite mixed critical reception, Garuda di Dadaku was nominated for three Citra Awards at the 2009 Indonesian Film Festival, where it received a special jury prize for Best Children's Film.

 A sequel, Garuda di Dadaku 2, was released in 2011.
+Directed by Rudy Soedjarwo, it follows a grown-up Bayu serving as captain of the national youth team and deals with personal issues.

 Plot

-Bayu (Emir Mahira) is a sixth-year student who lives with his mother Wahyuni (Maudy Koesnaedi) and his grandfather Usman (Ikranagara); Bayu's father, an athlete turned taxi driver, died in a car accident several years before.
-Although Bayu wishes to be a football player like his father before him, Usman insists that he should be an artist; the grandfather enrols Bayu in numerous courses to improve his skills in the arts.
+Bayu (Emir Mahira) is a Grade 6 student who lives with his mother, Wahyuni (Maudy Koesnaedi), and grandfather, Usman (Ikranagara).
+Bayu's father, a taxi driver and former athlete, died in a car accident years ago.
+Although Bayu wishes to follow his father's footsteps as a footballer, Usman insists that he should be an artist; the grandfather enrols Bayu in numerous courses to improve his artistic skills.

-Bayu sneaks in football practice with the help of his friend, the wheelchair-bound Heri (Aldo Tansani), as well as Heri's driver Bang Dulloh (Ramzi).
-They find an old, empty cemetery to practise in and the guardian of the cemetery, Zahra (Marsha Aruan) allows them to use it and supports Bayu's goal.
-Bayu is soon discovered by a coach at the local Arsenal School (Ari Sihasale), which gives him a chance to play for Indonesia's National Under-13 Team.
+Bayu sneaks in football practice with the help of his friend, the wheelchair-bound Heri (Aldo Tansani) and Heri' driver Bang Dulloh (Ramzi).
+As they find an old and empty cemetery to practise in, its guardian, Zahra (Marsha Aruan), allows them to use it and supports Bayu's goal.
+Bayu is later discovered by coach Ari Sihasale at the local academy sponsored by Premier League club Arsenal, which gave him a chance to play for Indonesia national under-13 football team.

 When Usman discovers that Bayu has been practising football, he pressures his grandson to quit.
-Bayu does not, and eventually Usman relents and reveals the truth, he didn't want Bayu end up like his father and Usman realize he forcing Bayu becoming artist for himself not his.
-Usmam later apologize to Bayu for forbidding follow his dreams.
-Eventually Bayu is accepted as a member of the national squad, whom he helps win a tournament while Usman choose Zahra as his artist students.
+Bayu refuses and Usman reveals the truth that he did not want Bayu end up like his father.
+Usman later apologizes to Bayu for discouraging his athletic dreams.
+Eventually, Bayu is accepted as a member of the national team, which he helps win a tournament while Usman choose Zahra as his art student.